 The easiest way to clean your washable filter is by running it through tap water.
 By periodically repeating this step, you can ensure the health and longevity of your vacuum.

 Another part of the vacuum that needs extra attention is the motor.
-We all know that motor consumes electricity and provides power for working.
+We all know that motors consume electricity and provide power for working.

 All this power tends to produce heat that is dangerous for the users.
 Thus, the shark vacuums come with thermostats that switch off the machine when the heat is more than the required level.
 Therefore, when your Shark vacuum won’t turn on, this might be a possible cause.